arambazamba/ms-600/Demos/04-Teams/Demo-01/readme.md

 ### Ngrok Tweaks

-To avoid having the ngrok name changed all the time use from within a Teams project in two seperate terminals, or even better run gulp start-ngrok in a seperate standalone console window.
+To avoid that the ngrok tunnel DNS name changes run gulp start-ngrok in a seperate standalone console window or a terminal split window.

 Replace `gulp ngrok-serve` with: